Bei Shan Tang Prizes

 Bei Shan Tang Monograph Prize

 This award honors an outstanding and innovative sole-authored monograph on Chinese art history of any historical period published in the English language.
-For the inaugural year of the prize, monographs published in 2019-2021 are eligible for consideration for the 2023 awards.
+Monographs published in 2023 are eligible for consideration for the 2025 awards.

 Bei Shan Tang Catalogue Prize

 This award honors outstanding sole- or co-authored research on Chinese art history of any historical period published in the English language.
-For the inaugural year of the prize, catalogues published under the direction of a museum, library, or public or private collection, and exhibition catalogues published in 2019-2021 are eligible for consideration for the 2023 awards.
+Catalogues published under the direction of a museum, library, or public or private collection, and exhibition catalogues published in 2023 are eligible for consideration for the 2025 awards.

 Prize